harrycot/foostack/README.md

 you can see each server making an "handshake" (exchange of uuid and openpgp public key).

-Currently, when you type a string in the stdin of an instance, you can see the replication across others sending acknowlegment to the emitter (the data is verified on both sides on s2s, we'll see if data ack is important for web);
+Currently, when you type a string in the stdin of an instance, you can see the replication across others sending acknowlegment to the emitter
+    the data is stored in file as blockchain without enough checks

+(the data is verified on both sides on s2s, we'll see if data ack is important for web);

 server:
   on handshake: uuid and pub is signed and sent in clear. on data: uuid and data is signed and sent as clear but data is encrypted and signed too.

 web:
   on handshake: uuid and pub is signed and sent in clear. on data: uuid and data is signed and sent as clear but data is encrypted and signed too.

 trying to reuse as much as possible functions